reversesigh/cosmos_node-initial_setup/05_ssh_key_login.md

 `ssh-copy-id -i .ssh/keyname gaianode`

 You'll be prompted for your server password.
 The public key should upload to your server.
-You'll now simply type the following to login to your srerver:
+You'll now simply type the following to login to your server without the need of typing a password:

 `ssh gaianode`